The Myth of a Post-Racial America

 And while we’ve made tremendous strides since the outlawing of Jim Crow, recent protests have illuminated the extent to which most elite American institutions—from the Ivy Tower to Hollywood—have remained overwhelmingly white.
 The recent #OscarSoWhite Twitter campaign, for example, highlighted how, for two years in a row, all of the Academy Award nominees for acting were white.
 Upon closer inspection, it was apparent why.
 A 2012 LA Times study found voters in the American Academy of Motion Pictures were 94 percent white and 77 percent male.
 Only 14 percent were beneath the age of 50, and the median age was 62.
 Since its founding eight decades ago, fewer than four percent of the awards have been given to people of color.

 Meanwhile, protests over a series of racial incidents on college campuses from the University of Missouri to Yale University highlighted the alienation of black students.
+They were studying in environments where, according to the latest figures from the National Center for Education Statistics, among full-time professors (including faculty at historically black colleges and universities), 84 percent were white, 4 percent were black, 3 percent were Hispanic, and 9 percent were Asian/Pacific Islander.

 Similarly, nearly four decades after the newspaper industry pledged to have newsrooms that reflect the proportion of minorities in the population by the year 2000, they too remain predominantly white.
 In 2010, the most recent census, African Americans comprised roughly 13 percent of the US population, Hispanics 16 percent, and Asians 5.6 percent.”
 Yet racial minorities hold 17 percent of daily newspaper jobs, according to the latest survey by the American Society of Newspaper Editors.
 Fewer than one percent of Fortune 500 CEOs are African-Americans.
 Just under 4 percent of Fortune 500 CEOs are black, Hispanic, or Asian.
 And between 1985 and 2014, the proportion of black men in management at all US companies with 100 or more employees barely budged, from 3 percent to 3.3 percent.